Industry News

 Powertrain and Transmission System

-Equipped with high-torque-hub motors or servo drives, the powertrain delivers powerful instantaneous bursts of force to the chassis, ensuring obstacle-clearing capability across complex terrain.
-Precision torque distribution technology effectively prevents slippage or rollover through differential control and dynamic power management.
-For heavy-duty tasks, the powertrain incorporates over 30% redundancy, ensuring stable operation even under extreme conditions.
+This powertrain is equipped with high-torque hub motors or servo drives, providing the chassis with powerful instantaneous power output to ensure obstacle-crossing capability on complex terrain.
+Precision torque distribution technology effectively prevents slipping or rollovers through differential control and dynamic power management.

-By integrating LiDAR, stereo vision, and an IMU (inertial measurement unit), the robot can detect obstacle height, slope, and ground surface material in real time.
+By integrating LiDAR, stereo vision, and an Inertial Measurement Unit (IMU), the robot can detect obstacle height, slope, and ground surface material in real time.
 It utilizes AI path planning algorithms to generate optimal obstacle-avoidance routes.
-The advanced control system supports “on-the-fly adjustments,” dynamically modulating the output power of each drive wheel or track.
-This ensures smooth traversal of complex terrain even under heavy loads.

 Accelerating the Robot Dream